MLHaddon/Flask-Python-Playground/README.md

 2. Add "/play" to the url to load a page which has three blue blocks centered.
 3. Add "/play/(Any Number)" to add to OR take away from the number of blocks that are displayed.
 4. Add "play/(Any Number)/(Any Color)" to customize the number of blocks displayed as well as the color.

-This is all backwards compatible down to 3 blue blocks.